dit/dit/docs/tutorial.rst

    >>> print(entropy(d))
    2.0

-Here we have imported a example distribution constructor (that of the logical exclusive or) and the entropy function, then we instantiated the XOR distribution, printed it, and computed its entropy.
+Here we have imported an example distribution constructor (that of the logical exclusive or) and the entropy function.
+Then we instantiated the XOR distribution, printed it, and computed its entropy.